 CJ 3346: Research Methods in Criminal Justice and Criminology: CJ Databases

 This guide was created to support the Criminal Justice Research Methods 3346 classes.

 Anthropology, community health and medicine, economics, environmental sciences, geography, international relations, law and criminology, police science, planning & public administration, psychology, psychiatry, political science, sociology, & social work.

 Peer reviewed journal articles and books in psychology, counseling and related fields, such as sociology, linguistics, medicine, law, physiology, business, psychiatry, and anthropology.
 Includes international material selected from more than 2,500 periodicals in more than 27 languages.
+1887-present.